jzhou1318/fa22tapeout-course-dev/notes/index.md

 Here "Beagle Chip" is the researcher-designed custom IC, and everything else is its test and bring-up environment.
 Program-loading and interaction runs through a large FPGA, which in turn runs its own custom soft-CPU core, running its own custom flavor of Linux.
 "Your" computer, i.e. the laptop you type the code into, is the "Host x86" box at left.

 By emedded standards, this is a lot of stuff - particularly all the FPGA-programming parts.
 (Plus a VCU118 costs a few grand.)
-Most smaller systems can get by with simpler fixed-function programming and debug hardware, with more lower programming-burden and costs often in the hundreds or even tens of dollars.
+Most smaller systems can get by with simpler fixed-function programming and debug hardware, with much lower programming-burden and costs often in the hundreds or even tens of dollars.
 These devices generally aim to support either or both of:

 * **Program Loading**, often just called *programming* - i.e. downloading the program onto some in-system non-voltatile memory-store
 * **Debugging** - adding the capacity to interact with a running program, with capabilities such as inserting breakpoints, inspecting the code and system state, directly editing memory and/or register data